Sentinel-3: Overview

-The Sentinel-3 satellites travel in a sun-synchronous orbit at an altitude of approximately 814 km, with an inclination of 98.6° and orbit cycle of approximately 100 minutes.
+The Sentinel-3 satellites travel in a sun-synchronous orbit at an altitude of approximately 814 km, with an inclination of 98.6° and orbit cycle of approximately 101 minutes.
 The local time of descending node is 10:00 a.m. and nominal duration is 7.5 years.
 A pair of Sentinel-3 satellites enables a short revisit time, allowing the earth to be imaged at least once every two days by the OLCI instrument, and at least once per day by the SLSTR instrument at the equator.
 This is achieved using both Sentinel-3A and Sentinel-3B satellites in conjunction.
 The satellite orbit provides a 27-day repeat for the topography package, with a 4-day sub-cycle.

-Pre-launch
+History

 On 14 April 2008, the European Space Agency and Thales Alenia Space signed a contract to build the first GMES Sentinel-3 in its Cannes Mandelieu Space Center.
 Bruno Berruti led the team that was responsible for delivering the Copernicus Sentinel-3 satellites from the drawing board into orbit.
 The satellite platform was delivered to France for final integration in 2013.
 The communications systems were completed by Thales Alenia Space España in early 2014.

-Launch

-Sentinel-3A was subsequently launched on 16 February 2016 on a Rokot vehicle from the Plesetsk Cosmodrome, located near Arkhangelsk, Russia.
+Sentinel-3A was launched on 16 February 2016 on a Rokot vehicle from the Plesetsk Cosmodrome, Russia.
 This first launch was followed by the launch of Sentinel-3B on 25 April 2018, also aboard a Rokot.
 Each satellite is designed to operate for 7 years.
+On 15 September 2026, the third satellite Sentinel-3C was launched on Vega-C from the Guiana Space Centre.